 - Raise the natural gas liquids tax to 15%.

 - Put protections in place to ensure that out-of-state corporations getting rich from our state’s wealth are paying the severance taxes, and not off-loading them onto WV mineral rights owners by deducting them as post-production expenses.

-- Further expand the Mountaineer Service Corp jobs program in the future by employing a highly qualified grant writing committee to seek tens of millions in additional, supporting funds--and seeking partners for the Mountaineer Service Corps job program.
-(Included in our forthcoming plan to Take Government Beyond Charleston)
+- Further expand the Mountaineer Service Corp jobs program in the future by employing a highly qualified grant writing committee to seek tens of millions in additional, supporting funds–and seeking partners for the Mountaineer Service Corps job program.
+(Included in our Government of the People plan)